-Our School welcomes suggestions and comments from parents and takes seriously concerns, disputes and complaints that may be raised.
+Our School welcomes suggestions and comments from parents and takes seriously concerns, complaints and grievances that may be raised.
 A concern will be treated as a less serious matter that may be resolved with a more informal approach.

-A dispute, complaint or grievance will be treated as an expression of genuine dissatisfaction that requires following a formal process as detailed below.
+A complaint or grievance will be treated as an expression of genuine dissatisfaction that requires following a formal process as detailed below.